-When smart card redirection is enabled on a Linux desktop, a user can authenticate into the desktop using a smart card reader connected to the local client system.
+When you enable smart card redirection on a Linux desktop, a user can authenticate into the desktop using a smart card reader connected to the local client system.
 To set up smart card redirection, you must perform some configuration steps.

 Overview of Smart Card Redirection